Expectations vs. reality: how L&D teams really use AI

 In these cases, AI didn’t replace their expertise.
 It amplified it.

-The experimenters: cautious curiosity
+The experimenters using AI with cautious curiosity

 The largest group we found in our analysis wasn’t confused or frustrated.
 They were experimenting.
 These users were actively exploring how AI could fit into their work.
 They asked questions to understand how to get real value from the tools.